try0/mkdocs-toc-md/README.md

 # mkdocs-toc-md

-mkdocs-toc-md generates a table of contents page.
+mkdocs-toc-md generates a table of contents as markdown.
 To render as html, the toc md file must be generated before the `mkdocs build`.